Dasharo/docs/docs/osf-trivia-list/dasharo.md

 Computing Systems, which also do not use any binary blobs, however it is more expensive than x86 platforms.

-## What is Dasharo non-LTS release?
+## What is a Dasharo non-LTS release?

 Dasharo non-LTS release is a release that is validated with a reduced set of tests.
 The non-LTS name is adopted from distributions which mark their Long